We just had this audio sound right from Ian Harvey on the CNN yesterday talking about how tough it's going to be on Caitlin Jenner.

 Yeah.

-I get it, I got it.
+I got it.

 Yeah.

-Um but only for a month, only for a month.
+But only for a month, only for a month.

-Uh a couple of months, but less than a year.
+A couple of months, but less than a year.

-And it was while I was going to I continued to see this counselor.
+And it was while I was going to, I continued to see this counselor.

-Yeah, after the break.
+We will, yeah, after the break.

-Let me see if I understand this, because the last thing I want to do is make a uh uh mistake here in understanding what you have had times in your life where you felt like you're the soul of a dog following a traumatic breakup with a woman who mistreated you profoundly.
+You have had times in your life where you felt like you had the soul of a dog following a traumatic breakup with a woman who mistreated you profoundly.

 Is that somewhat close?

-Uh that is certainly certainly part of it.
+That is certainly part of it.

-I I quit playing Ultimate Frisbee and I began running very often.
+I quit playing Ultimate Frisbee and I began running very often.

-Oh, you don't you quit playing Ultimate Frisbee and started running, okay?
+You quit playing Ultimate Frisbee and started running, okay?

-Yes, after I was unable to deal with the fact that I couldn't run with the frisbee.
+Yes, after I was unable to deal with the fact that I couldn't run with the Frisbee.

-Right, you caught the frisbee and you were paralyzed.
+Right, you caught the Frisbee and you were paralyzed.

 Right.

-Um it's very aggravating.
+It's very aggravating.

 Right.